-Ashley Palmer has collaborated with Bill Hewlett and together they are offering a Civilised Separation package in Hampshire and London.
+Ashley Palmer has collaborated with Bill Hewlett and together they are offering a Civilised Separation package in Central London.
 Below is a little background information and how the process works.

 Over the past 20 years Ashley has worked across the globe with high profile clients and is totally conversant with discretion and utmost confidentiality.

-Ashley is the Managing Director of BerryBlue Press and the co-author author of The Handover Book, an unparalleled book that will be available this summer.
+Ashley is the Managing Director of BerryBlue Press and the co-author author of The Handover Book, an unparalleled book that addresses the needs of families in conflict.

 For over 17 years Bill has maintained an extremely high reputation for clinical service delivery as a trainer, mediator, counselor, coach and child consultant.
 Bill not only continues to train and mentor practitioners to be family consultants world wide, but has many invitations to speak at local, national and international forums.